 These Chocolate Coconut Biscuits are light and crisp with the added decadence of rich chocolate, I absolutely love them.
 This is not my recipe, my mum-in-law has a dear friend that makes these amazing biscuits and she kindly gave me her recipe.
 She makes the best biscuits and she decorates all her biscuits beautifully, my decorating skills needs some working on but for now they pretty and edible and I guess that’s all that matters.

 Back to these Chocolate Coconut Biscuits, I used some medium desiccated coconut for these, they seem to make the biscuits a little light and airy.
 Like with any biscuit do not add all the flour at once, temperature and weather does affect the amount of flour you may need.
-I cut them into rounds and gently scraped the top of each one with a fork.
+I gently scraped the top of each one with a fork, a couple of times and then cut them with the back of an icing nozzle.
 When cool you can stick them together with some of your favourite good quality chocolate.

 Chocolate Coconut Biscuits